 The types of technology for electronic home monitoring systems have improved greatly as well.
 Devices in the present market can be customized to the type of monitoring that is needed.
 These home monitoring devices fit snuggly against a wrist or ankle ensuring the individual can always be tracked.
 The most common device on the market that is used for individuals is based on radiofrequency.
 These monitoring units that are worn by the offender will relay a signal to a base unit in the home when the person steps out of the allowable range.
 This break in approved coverage will trigger the base unit to notify law enforcement.
 Other devices allow the person to travel more freely within approved locations because they are based off of global positioning satellites.
 These GPS signals are sent to law enforcement every few minutes allowing real-time monitoring.

-There are some types of monitoring devices that are typical with DUI charges because they use alcohol monitoring technology that detects traces of alcohol in the blood stream through a transdermal sensor.
-According to some studies these specific types of devices have proven to be more cost effective then jail time and have reduced rates of secondary driving under the influence offense.
+There are some types of monitoring devices that are typical with DUI charges because they use alcohol monitoring technology that detects traces of alcohol in the bloodstream through a transdermal sensor.
+According to some studies these specific types of devices have proven to be more cost-effective than jail time and have reduced rates of secondary driving under the influence offense.